Create and manage target group

 -

-Go to KakaoCloud Console > Beyond Networking Service > Load Balancing > Target Group..
+Go to the KakaoCloud Console > Beyond Networking Service > Load Balancing > Target group menu.

 -